Health Lifestyle

 Food additives, preservatives, and colorings

-There are hundreds of food additives deemed GRAS (“generally regarded as safe”) by the US Food & Drug Administration.
-But the truth is, very few of them received individual study.
+There are hundreds of food additives deemed GRAS (“generally regarded as safe”) by the U.S. Food & Drug Administration.
+But the truth is, very few of them have been studied individually.
 And even fewer are looked at for potentially harmful interactions with others.
-One example is monosodium glutamate (MSG), a common flavor enhancer that produces anxious adult rats when injected into those rats when they’re newborns.
-Many artificial colors may also affect mood, including Yellow #5, one of the most commonly used food colors in the world.
+One example is monosodium glutamate, a common flavor enhancer that has been shown to produce anxious adult rats when injected into them as newborns.
+Many artificial colors may also affect mood, including Yellow No. 5, one of the most commonly used food colors in the world.

 Alcohol

 Alcoholic beverages are closely correlated with anxiety.
 The obvious connection is that alcohol, as a sedative, is often used by people seeking temporary relief from anxiety.
-But in the long run, alcohol abuse can create anxiety as well, and increase the frequency and severity of panic attacks.
+But in the long run, alcohol abuse can create anxiety as well, especially increasing the frequency and severity of panic attacks

 Caffeine

-Caffeine is a stimulant.
-And, as such, it can keep you awake and feeling full of energy.
-It has known mood-boosting benefits for some people.
+Caffeine is a stimulant, and as such, can keep you awake and feeling full of energy.
+It has been shown to have mood-boosting benefits for some people.
 But for others, it can easily tip into anxiety — especially at high levels.
-A 2008 study found that caffeine increases alertness by blocking a brain chemical (adenosine) that makes you feel tired, and by triggering the release of adrenaline that’s known to increase energy.
-If the amount of caffeine is high enough, these effects are stronger and can lead to caffeine-induced anxiety.
+Caffeine works by blocking adenosine receptors in the brain — the chemical signals that make you feel tired — while also increasing the release of stimulating neurotransmitters that raise heart rate and energy.

 Nutrition for Anxiety

-Your brain requires a constant supply of fuel to function optimally — actually, to function at all.
-That “fuel” comes from the foods you eat.
-And what’s in the food makes all the difference.
+Your brain requires a constant supply of fuel to function optimally; actually, to function at all.
+That “fuel” comes from the foods you eat, and what’s in the food makes all the difference.
 What you eat directly affects the structure and function of your brain and, ultimately, your mood.
 When it comes to addressing mental health, it’s important to examine “your brain on food.”
-It turns out that the adage “you are what you eat” extends to your mental and emotional experience — not just your physical body.
+It turns out that the adage “you are what you eat” extends to your mental and emotional experience, and not just your physical body.

-There is a demonstrated link between nutrition and mental health.
-Patients suffering from mental disorders often exhibit a severe deficiency of important vitamins, minerals, and omega-3 fatty acids.
+There’s plenty of research showing that nutrition and mental health are linked.
+Patients suffering from mental disorders often turn out to have a severe deficiency of important vitamins, minerals, and omega-3 fatty acids.

-Some of the most well-researched nutrients that are important for addressing mental health issues include the following:
+Some of the best-researched nutrients important for addressing mental health issues include the following.

 B Vitamins

-B vitamins, such as vitamin B6, vitamin B12, and vitamin B9 (folate), are especially important when it comes to anxiety.
+B vitamins, such as vitamin B6, vitamin B12, and vitamin B9 (folate), are especially important for anxiety.
 These vitamins help produce and control brain chemicals and influence mood and other mental functions.
-Vitamin B6, known as pyridoxine, is also necessary for the formation of two neurotransmitters, serotonin and gamma-aminobutyric acid (GABA), both of which can reduce anxiety and restore calm.
+Vitamin B6, known as pyridoxine, is necessary for the formation of two neurotransmitters, serotonin and gamma-aminobutyric acid, both of which can reduce anxiety and restore calm.

 Vitamin D

 Vitamin D plays a critical role in optimal brain development and is a key ingredient in the production of the neurotransmitter dopamine, which is associated with motivation, reward-seeking, and pleasure.
-A study of vitamin-D deficient women with type 2 diabetes found that 16 weeks of vitamin D supplementation significantly reduced symptoms of anxiety.
+A 2019 placebo-controlled study of vitamin-D-deficient women with type 2 diabetes found that 16 weeks of vitamin D supplementation significantly reduced their self-reported symptoms of anxiety.

 Iron

-Iron is necessary for the nerves and brain.
-A severe iron deficiency in young children can cause irreversible cognitive damage that can lead to lower IQ and delays in development.
-Iron deficiency can also cause and exacerbate many kinds of psychiatric symptoms.
-Sometimes iron deficiency will present as anxiety, depression, irritability, and even poor concentration and general restlessness.
-There’s a much higher prevalence of iron deficiency among children with ADHD.
-And the symptoms can improve with iron supplementation or consumption of iron-rich foods.
+Iron is necessary for the brain and nervous system, and a deficiency can cause and exacerbate many psychiatric symptoms.
+Sometimes iron deficiency presents as anxiety, depression, irritability, and even poor concentration and general restlessness.
+Iron deficiency is much more common among children with ADHD, and the symptoms may improve with iron supplementation or consumption of iron-rich foods.
 However, too much iron — especially heme iron from animal foods — can also be a problem.

 Selenium